 We mentioned earlier that Curry’s current swing rating sits at a still-impressive +11.9 points per 100 possessions when he’s on the floor.
 The thing is, he’s been overtaken as Golden State’s leader in that metric by Durant in 2018-19, who boasts an insane +19.3 points per 100 possessions mark when he’s in the game.

 So now, to go with the two Finals MVP trophies he has over Curry, a strong case can be made that Durant is the Warriors’ most important player.

 The metrics – both the advanced ones as well as his 27.6/7.0/5.8 raw stat line – certainly wouldn’t disagree with that assessment.

 You can follow Frank Urbina on Twitter: @FrankUrbina_.

-Analytics, Evergreen, Featured, Top, Chris Paul, Kevin Durant, LaMarcus Aldridge, LeBron James, Russell Westbrook, Stephen Curry, Golden State Warriors, Houston Rockets, Los Angeles Lakers, Oklahoma City Thunder, San Antonio Spurs
+Analytics, Evergreen, Top, Chris Paul, Kevin Durant, LaMarcus Aldridge, LeBron James, Russell Westbrook, Stephen Curry, Golden State Warriors, Houston Rockets, Los Angeles Lakers, Oklahoma City Thunder, San Antonio Spurs